antzm/data-science/statistics-intro.md

 After that, we use the data on the right side of our sample and calcualte, in a similar manner, the erd quartile.

-The distance between the 1st and the 3rd quartiles is called the interquartile range.
+The distance between the 1st and the 3rd quartiles is called the interquartile range (IQR).

+Another thing we also calculate is the 1.5 x IQR which gives an an indication about the extreme values that we have in our dataset.
+The values that are below the 1st quartiles or above the 3rd quartile by 1.5 X IQR are considered as outliers and we should examine further the origin of those values.

 ## Outliers